bernard-ng/drc-news-corpus/README.md

 ## Acknowledgment:

 The compilation and curation of the "DRC News Corpus" were conducted by Tshabu Ngandu Bernard with the primary objective of facilitating research and analysis related to the Democratic Republic of Congo.
+I don't forget to cite this repository if you consider to use the data or this software.